shabbyrobe/amiss/doc/quickstart.rst

 Many-to-many
 ~~~~~~~~~~~~

-Many-to-many relations require the association table to be mapped to an object, and also require the relation to be specified on both sides:
+Many-to-many relations require the association table to be mapped to an intermediate object, and also require the relation to be specified on both sides:

 .. code-block:: php